 - Causation: establish a connection between the defendant’s actions and your injuries

 - Damages: you must prove that you suffered actual damages

 Not every accident results in recoverable damages.
 For example, maybe something was stacked too high on a store shelf and fell off and hit you.
 It should have been stocked properly so it wouldn’t fall.
 But, if it was a lightweight object or something that otherwise didn’t cause you any injuries, you won’t have a valid case.

 To prove your case, you might use:

 - Testimony from scientific, medical, or economic experts

 We have years of experience and outstanding results proving complex cases.
 Even cases that could seem straightforward on the surface are rarely easy to prove.

 How Long Do I Have to File a Lawsuit After a Pedestrian Accident in Florida?

-You must file your case for injuries within four years of your accident.
-That’s the statute of limitations for personal injury cases in Florida.
+You must file your case for injuries within two years of your accident.
+That’s the statute of limitations for negligence-based personal injury cases in Florida.
 To recover compensation for the loss of a loved one, you’ll have two years to file a wrongful death suit lawsuit.